Skip to content

 With Uni

 Recursive graph queries traverse the full assembly hierarchy in one pass, from finished goods down to raw materials.
-Cost rollup aggregates unit costs, quantities, and supplier pricing at every level automatically.
-Single-source risk detection identifies components where only one supplier exists, linked directly to the affected finished goods.
-All three analyses -- BOM explosion, cost rollup, and risk identification -- run from the same data and the same query layer.
+Cost rollup aggregates part costs across every level automatically.
+Supplier risk analysis ranks each supplier by how many finished products depend on it, identifying the vendors whose failure would affect the most goods.
+All three analyses -- BOM explosion, cost rollup, and supplier risk -- run from the same data and the same query layer.

 What You'll See

-• Complete multi-level BOM tree with per-level and total rolled-up costs
+• Complete multi-level BOM listing with each part's cost and the total rolled-up cost per product

-• Identification of risk-exposed suppliers: which components depend on a single source, and which finished goods they affect
+• Identification of risk-exposed suppliers: which suppliers are critical to the most finished products, and which goods they affect

 Why It Matters